 How can I make contributions to my HSA?

 You can make direct deposits to your HSA (or through your employer, if that is available to you).
 Contributions need to be made in the form of cash; they can’t be made in the form of stock or other property.
-For any given year, you can make contributions until April 15 for the previous year.
+For 2020, you can make contributions until July 15 for the previous year.